Introduction

 unlike fractions with different numerators with the following examples.

-1. Ordering of like fractions
+1. Order like fractions

 Ordering of like fractions can be done after the fractions have been compared using the method described in comparing like fractions, which compares the numerator only.